-The Global Antitrust Institute (GAI) was created to promote the application of sound economic analysis to competition enforcement around the world through economic education programs, competition advocacy, and research.
+The Global Antitrust Institute (GAI) was created to promote the application of sound economic analysis to competition enforcement around the world through economic education programs, competition advocacy, events, and hosting visiting scholars.

 - Competition Advocacy Program (CAP): The GAI provides recommendations on draft laws and guidelines to foreign and domestic competition enforcers.
 These recommendations are designed to facilitate the adoption of economically sound competition policy.